acsone/acsoo/README.rst

   .. code:: shell

-    acsoo pylint --no-fail api-one-deprecated:2,line-too-long
+    acsoo pylint --expected api-one-deprecated:2,line-too-long

-The above command succeeds despite having exactly 2 api-one-deprecated and any number of line-to-long messages being reported.
+The above command succeeds despite having exactly 2 ``api-one-deprecated`` or any number of ``line-too-long`` messages being reported.

-It is also possible to force failure on messages that are ``no-fail`` in the default configuration, eg to fail on ``fixme`` errors, just expect 0 ``fixme`` messages, like this:
+It is also possible to force failure on messages that are ``expected`` in the default configuration, eg to fail on ``fixme`` errors, just expect 0 ``fixme`` messages, like this:

   .. code:: shell

-    acsoo pylint --no-fail fixme:0
+    acsoo pylint --expected fixme:0

 Initialize a new project
 ------------------------